 When it’s finally time to step down into the ice hole, the first sensation is shock.
 The feeling of cold doesn’t begin to really sink beneath the skin until I’m several sentences into the pitch.
 “So what is it?”
 I ask rhetorically.
 My mind freezes for a second and I go off script.
 “A social media ads platform,” I say.
 This isn’t quite true but this isn’t the time to be wasting time correcting myself.

 I make it to just over a minute and a half, running out of things to say before the cold becomes unbearable.
-Braver contenders lasted close to four minutes but many of the startups tell me the record since Polar Bear Pitching is over 7 minutes.
+Braver contenders lasted close to four minutes but many of the startups tell me the record since Polar Bear Pitching began is over 7 minutes.

 I don’t start shivering until after I leave the water and am walking to the hot tub a short distance from the ice hole.
 Lowering my legs into the hot water is the first time the experience becomes painful and for the first 30 seconds my lower limbs prickle with pins and needles, while my upper body shudders.